SOMETIMES it takes a crisis to highlight what really matters to consumers.

 As the coronavirus pandemic has unleashed further waves of panic buying this week, meat has been at front and centre of consumer demand, as many news reports have documented:

-‘Supermarket shelves stripped bare of plant-based burgers’ is one headline we’re yet to see, in contrast to the often-reported media claims of recent years that consumers have abandoning real meat in favour of plant-based alternatives.
+‘Supermarket shelves stripped bare of plant-based burgers’ is one headline yet to appear, despite often-reported media claims in recent years that consumers are abandoning real meat in favour of plant-based alternatives.

 Times of crisis tend to reveal people’s true colours, and if the coronvirus pandemic this week is any guide, real meat remains a number one consumer product of choice.

 While meat has been walking off the shelves, vegan and vegetarian alternatives have not proben quite so popular, as many social media posts both here and overseas have pointed out.

 US cattle industry leader Colin Woodall, president of the National Cattlemen’s Beef Association, shared this post showing empty US meat shelves:

 On a positive note, it is great to see that even in a crisis, people don’t want to eat #fakemeat There are many photos like this going around from across the country.
 It is a testament to our beef and the consumers’ true desire to have the real thing! pic.twitter.com/hH8Ma7InHo

 At my local grocery store.
 Texans would rather starve in quarantine than eat fake meat Smiling face with open mouth and tightly-closed eyes #DontMessWithTexasCarnivores